-Laur Kelly (they/them) began their relationship with the ABRPO in 2018 as a facilitator, mostly working with overdose prevention and harm reduction programs in response to the traumatic grief of the overdose and drug poisoning crisis.
+Laur Kelly (they/them) began their work in harm reduction in 2016, offering spiritual care & wellness supports to harm reduction workers facing moral injury and burnout in response to the traumatic grief of the drug poisoning crisis with their ongoing project, Care Through Chaos.
+This led to their relationship with the ABRPO in 2018 where they continued this work, expanding it to work with ASOs as well.
 In January 2021, they became the Project Manager to lead the new blended learning direction that will see our core resources and tools translated into innovative e-learning.
 They bring their background in psychology, education, and trauma care into this role to create accessible and engaging online learning that deepens and compliments our facilitated group sessions.
 Laur lives in Dish With One Spoon territory with their wife, dog, lizard, and many plants.

 Laur has moved into an Interim Director role until April 2023.